-Compiles, produces, and distributes the Rainbow RT news blog.
-Creates book and media reviews for publication in for the round table's reviews blog.
+Compiles, produces, and distributes the Rainbow Round Table news blog.
+Creates book and media reviews for publication in the round table's reviews blog.
 Recruits volunteers to write articles about the round table, ALA, and other news of interest to round table members.

-Displaying active committee roster as of 08/14/2020.
-Last retrieved on 08/14/2020.
-Members can log in to view full contact information for committee members.
+Displaying active committee roster as of 09/26/2023.
+Last retrieved on 09/26/2023.
+Members can log in and refresh the page to view full contact information for committee members.

 The committee will consist of 10 to 15 members, a board liaison, and will be led by a chair.